DADADESIGN-Berlin/BasicFeature/README.md

 ## Declaring variables:

 1.)
-Whenever it is likely that there will be more than one variable declared, I like to split the var-keyword and the declaration in multiple lines and declare all variables in a list like this:
+I declare all variables on top of the function, as a comma-spereated list.
+At the bottom of the list I always put a vertical space to indicate the end of the declaration.
 ```javascript
 var
 str = 'text ',